 Artist Statement

-In 2008 I began looking at ice core specimens, glaciers and ice sheets to explore metaphors about the deep memory of the world and the frailty of our ecosystems.
-Ice offers symbolic stories of the planet and our effect on that story through millennia.
+My current series focuses on ice cores, glaciers and ice sheet.
+Ice is a beautiful metaphor for the deep memory of the natural world and the frailty of our planets ecosystems.
+It offers symbolic stories of the planet and our effect on that story through millennia.
 This work explores the micro scale of ice cores and the macro scale of the ice sheets and glaciated environments of West Antarctica and the Pacific Northwest.
+The compositions rely on cropping and scale changes in part to convey my emotional and physical response to these places and in part to create ambiguity for the viewer regarding their relationship to the scene in front of them.

 My home in Seattle sits in a basin carved by an ice sheet very similar to the West Antarctic Ice Sheet.
 An expanse of time is the only thing that separates these environments.
 The ice sheet grew layer by layer over millennia, encasing dusts from volcanic outbursts, savannah fires, and droughts.
 This tome lies silently collecting our behaviors as well, misguided explorers, Hiroshima, disappearing forests and spikes in carbon.

-November 2010
+November 2013